Samsung has hinted its forthcoming Galaxy S6 handset will be the first to support all three of the major wireless charging standards.

 In a blog post published on Tuesday the company promised it’ll launch mobile hardware with new components that support the Qi, PMA and A4WP standards, of which Samsung has a stake in all three.

 The firm says the new chips were released last year and explained it takes 6 to 12 months for them to be integrated into new devices.
 That timeline puts the Galaxy S6, set for launch next month at MWC, in pole position to pioneer the innovation.

 Many of Samsung’s recent devices – such as the Galaxy S5 and the Galaxy Note 4 – support wireless charging, but the S6 would be the first to tick all of the boxes.

 “It is expected that 2015 will be a landmark year for the growth of wireless charging deployment, as wireless charging stations will begin to appear in more and more public places,” the blog post reads (via Android Central)

 “Samsung will accelerate to democratie this wireless charging technology with compelling smartphones.
-With our upcoming Galaxy smartphones, users will be able to enter a new wireless world like never before.”

 The company also heralded the rapidly approaching end of the wireless charging standards war.
 PMA and A4WP have joined forces, while those behind Qi have agreed to work with the others.